taijusanagi/icp-smart-wallet/README.md

 - ICP Smart Wallet integrates Internet Identity for secure and seamless user authentication.
 - ICP Smart Wallet incorporates EIP4331 Account Abstraction, which enables the creation of Abstract Wallet Transactions.

+## Roadmap

+The ICP Smart Wallet aims to continuously evolve and adapt to the dynamic landscape of blockchain technology.
+Our roadmap reflects our vision for the future and our commitment to creating a robust and user-friendly platform.
+Here's a glimpse of our planned milestones:

+### **1. Demo in Fully On-Chain with ICP Hackathon**

+- **Objective**: Showcase the initial capabilities of the ICP Smart Wallet in a real-world setting and gather feedback from the community.

+### **2. Publish Beta App**

+- **Objective**: Launch a preliminary version of the ICP Smart Wallet to a limited audience for testing and further refinement.

+### **3. Adding Functionality Like Multichain Support**

+- **Objective**: Enhance the wallet's capabilities by supporting multiple blockchains, thus increasing interoperability and expanding the user base.

+### **4. Develop More Account Abstraction Infrastructure**

+- **Objective**: Elevate the ICP Smart Wallet's capabilities in the Account Abstraction realm by adding advanced infrastructures.
+- **Components**:
+  - **Fully-Onchain Verifying Paymaster**: Ensure that paymasters can verify transactions entirely on-chain for added security and efficiency.
+  - **Bundler**: A system to package multiple transactions together, optimizing network resource utilization and costs.

+We remain committed to our community and will regularly update our roadmap based on the feedback received and the evolving needs of our users.
+Stay tuned for more exciting developments in the journey of the ICP Smart Wallet!

 ## Run

 ### Local